Thomas A. Finlay: Dublin

 Amid reorganisation of the Catholic colleges in Dublin, Finlay moved on to University College, Dublin (formerly the Catholic University), then under Henry Neville.
 In 1883, under Delany from December, he became joint professor at University, with his brother Peter, of mental and moral science.
 He was also made rector of Belvedere College in north Dublin.
 He was auditor of the Literary and Historical Society (University College Dublin) in 1883–1884; and, in turn, professor of classics, of philosophy, and of political economy at University College, from 1903 to 1930.

-With Horace Plunkett he helped found the Irish Agricultural Organisation Society, and was a member of the 1895 Recess Committee which led to the establishment of the Department of Agriculture and Technical Instruction, a forerunner of the Department of Agriculture.
+With Horace Plunkett he helped found the Irish Agricultural Organisation Society, and was a member of the 1895 Recess Committee which led to the establishment of the Department of Agriculture and Technical Instruction for Ireland.
 He was a Commissioner of National Education, chaired the Committee on Intermediate Education, and was chairman of the trustees of the National Library.
 He was president of the Statistical and Social Inquiry Society of Ireland between 1911 and 1913.

-Finlay was involved as founder and editor of a second magazine called The Lyceum (1889–1994), and with the New Ireland Review and its successor Studies : An Irish Quarterly Review.
-He founded the Irish Homestead for the co-operative movement, in 1896, and edited it to 1905.
+Finlay was involved as founder and editor of a second magazine called The Lyceum (1889–1994), and with the New Ireland Review and its successor Studies: An Irish Quarterly Review.
+He founded The Irish Homestead for the co-operative movement, in 1896, and edited it to 1905.
 He also helped found the Irish Messenger of the Sacred Heart.